-Removing the fan and heat-sink assembly (Integrated GPU)
+Removing the heat sink (Integrated GPU)

 CAUTION: The information in this installation section is intended for authorized service technicians only.

 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the SIM card.

 - 3. Remove the base cover.